DCC-EX/dcc-ex.github.io/docs/ex-rail/examples.rst

      :depth: 2
      :local:

-On this page are a number of examples of |EX-R| sequences that you can lean from.  :doc:`/big-picture/big-picture` section of this web site also contains numerous more complex examples.
+A variety of |EX-R| sequences that illustrate function and usage of five objects are shown below.  :doc:`/big-picture/big-picture` section of this web site also contains a number of more elaborate and complex examples.

-We will be using these objects in the examples:
+Objects :
 - A three aspect signal connected to Mega2560 I/O pins 22 (red), 23 (amber), and 24 (green)
 - A two aspect signal connected to Mega2560 I/O pins 25 (red) and 26 (green)
 - LEDs connected to pins vpins 164 and 165 of an MCP23017 I/O extender